teaql/teaql-quick-start/quick-start/function-patten.md

 If you'd like to add a family to your current community, use the Postman.
 Here are the steps.

-1. open your postman and create a workspace first, and double tap the trackpad for creating a new f.
+1. open your postman and create a workspace first, and click **New** to create a collection.

 2. write a function for registering a family in IntelliJ IDEA.